james-wallis/wallisconsultancy/_pages/home.md

 image: stress.jpg
 navigation: true
 ---
-If you are in dispute do you want:
+If you live in Dacorum and are in dispute, do you want:

 * A day in court,
 * Continued disagreement,